 If you have a disability for which you need an adjustment for MCU coursework, please submit documentation from an approved care provider to Student Life and Leadership.
 You may choose to self-disclose to your instructors or have the school notify instructors.
-The student and Student Life and Leadership will develop an individualized Adjustment Agreement that outlines the responsibilities of the student and MCU.
+The student and the Director of Student Life, Equity and Access will develop an individualized Adjustment Agreement that outlines the responsibilities of the student and MCU.